-"Hope: The Evolution of a Community Development Organization," [pdf] October 2013
+HOPE: The Evolution of a Community Development Organization, Unpublished manuscript, October 2013.

-A history of the Swarthmore College Department of Economics by Joshua Hausman.
-In the picture above, taken in the U.S. Capitol building, I am posing with a statue of Maria Sanford.
-She was the first person to teach economics at Swarthmore.
-After leaving the College, she went on to prominence in Minnesota which is why her statue is in the U.S. Capitol.
+In this picture taken in the U.S. Capitol building, Professor Caskey poses with a statue of Maria Sanford, the first person to teach economics at Swarthmore.
+After leaving the College in 1880, she went on to prominence in Minnesota, which is why her statue is in the Capitol.